FrancisMuana/1_Puzzle_Platforms/README.md

 # Set Up A Simple Puzzle
   * Went on the ThirdPersonCharacter BP and tweaked the Jumping/Falling properties to have more control when jumping/falling
   * Went on the ThirdPersonExampleMap and added more movingplatforms and some ramps to create a challenging game.

+# Playing Over The Internet
+  * Setup Hamachi

+# Set Up A Platform Trigger
+  * Created the pressure pad

+# Handling Overlap Events In C++
+  * Event begin Overlap
+  * Event End Overlap

+# Activating Platforms From Triggers
+  * When step on triggers the platform moves